fxmartin/fxmartin.github.io/_posts/2016-09-02-Installing-and-configuring-apcupsd-part-1.md

 title: Installing and configuring apcupsd (UPS Management Software) - Part 1
 author: FX
 ---
-My PI3 cluster is connected to APC SmartUPS using a usb cable and I would like to detect a power failure.
+My PI3 cluster is connected to an APC SmartUPS using a usb cable and I would like to detect a power failure.
 If power is not restored the server must shutdown when the battery is exhausted.
 How do I configure and use my APC SmartUPS under Debian operating system for power management?

+The purpose of this blog is to explain how I answered the above questions.

 ![APC Back-UPS 950](/images/2016-09-02-Installing-and-configuring-apcupsd-part-1.jpg)